- Visa Check Card Alert for New York, Michigan and Kansas Transactions ! New!

 - Credit Card Phishing Attempts (October 2010)

-Debit Card Fraud In Texas Stores (Jan 2014)
+Debit Card Fraud In New York (April 2015)

-Friday afternoon (January 10), fraudulent transactions began appearing in Texas.
-A block has been put on merchants in Texas such as grocery stores, Walmart, Lowes, CVS and a new one for auto stores such as O’Reilly auto parts, and Auto Zone.
+A new travel alert has been issued for the state of Kansas and Michigan.
+Due to fraudulent transactions, a PIN code will be required on all purchases in these states.
+Also, Friday, April 3, fraudulent transactions began appearing in New York.
+A block has been put on merchants in New York such as grocery stores, Walmart, Lowes, Target and other retailers like these.
 Members must use a PIN at these merchants.
 If you experience any issues with your card or notice fraudulent activity on your account, please call fraud services at 1-866-987-1457.

 Target Credit & Debit Card Breach (Dec 2013)

 As most of you are aware by now, Target Corporation experienced a breach of their data files which allowed millions of consumer credit and debit card accounts to be at risk for possible fraud.
 We want to assure our members that we are thoroughly investigating this occurrence as it relates to our members’ credit and debit card information.
 As of this time, we have not identified any fraud related to the Target breach on our member accounts.
 However, we strongly encourage you to regularly monitor your debit and/or credit card account using our Internet Banking or Mobile Banking systems.
 If you detect any unauthorized activity, please report it immediately at one of the following numbers: